 Paper and online petitions

-Find out how you can send and sign petitions, both electonically and on paper.
-The Peition Scheme provides more detail.
+Find out how you can send and sign petitions, both electronically and on paper.
+The Petition Scheme provides more detail.

 All petitions sent or presented to the Council will be acknowledged within 10 working days of receipt.